Creating a conda environment

 Create a YAML-file with only installed on request

-When we install a Python package with Conda, dependencies specific to your system may be installed.
-If you encounter difficulties building the container image, it may be helpful to export only the modules that were explicitly installed (excluding dependencies installed automatically by Conda).
+If you encounter difficulties building the container image, it may be helpful to export only the modules that were explicitly installed (ie. excluding dependencies installed automatically by Conda).

 conda env export --from-history > environment.yml

-This should result in a much shorter list - without pinned version numbers.
+This should result in a shorter list without pinned version numbers.

 Are you still experiencing issues?